gofynd/fdk-client-golang/documentation/PLATFORM.md

 #### getItemCount
-Count items in the cart
+Count items in the customer's cart

 ```golang